 Foreign visitors traveling to Serbia are required to apply for a visa to visit the country.
 However, although Serbia is not yet a member nation of the European Union, travelers visiting the country may do so without having to apply for a Serbian visa if they are holders of a Schengen visa.

-Additionally, when ETIAS —the European Travel Information and Authorization System— is fully operational in 2021, ETIAS holders are likely to also be allowed to enter Serbia thanks to the EU-Serbia agreement on border and coast guard cooperation.
+Additionally, when ETIAS program —the European Travel Information and Authorization System— is fully operational in 2021, ETIAS holders are likely to also be allowed to enter Serbia thanks to the EU-Serbia agreement on border and coast guard cooperation.